An alerting policy is represented in the Cloud Monitoring API

 MQL alerting-policy examples.

 - The sampling rates might differ.
-When the time series are aligned to a common period, counts for a single event might appear in adjacent alignment intervals in the time series for the different metrics.
+When the time series are aligned to a common period, the counts for a single event might appear in adjacent alignment intervals in the time series for the different metrics.

 The difference in the number of values in corresponding alignment intervals can